blamaniq/playwright-test-example/README.md

 ## Overview

-This test suite provides comprehensive automated testing for Finn.no's real estate search platform using Playwright and TypeScript.
+This test suite provides comprehensive automated testing for real estate search platform using Playwright and TypeScript.

 ## Project Structure